Irresponsible AI: big tech's influence on AI research and associated impacts: How does big tech influence AI?

-The influence of big tech on machine learning conferences goes beyond the accumulation of publications.
-First, well-known big tech corporations have consistently sponsored and thus funded the major machine learning conferences---NeurIPS, ICML and ICLR---along with many other AI-related events, including the conference on Fairness, Accountability, and Transparency (FAccT) \citep{young2022facct}.
-Second, researchers with corporate affiliations occupy many of the major managing and organisational positions at these conferences.
-By way of illustration, 7 out of 12 of the board members of NeurIPS 2025, plus the Treasurer and the Secretary, are affiliated with corporate organisations \citep{neurips2025board}.
+The presence of big tech in ML conferences goes beyond the accumulation of publications.
+For instance, big tech corporations consistently sponsor and thus fund the major machine learning conferences---NeurIPS, ICML and ICLR---along with many other AI-related events, including the conference on Fairness, Accountability, and Transparency (FAccT) \citep{young2022facct}.
+Furthermore, researchers with corporate affiliations occupy many of the major managing and organisational positions at these conferences.
+By way of illustration, 7 out of 12 of the board members of NeurIPS 2025, plus the Treasurer and the Secretary, were affiliated with corporate organisations \citep{neurips2025board}.
+Recently, ICML has announced a partnership with Google to incorporate one of their AI products for (optional) automated paper feedback \citep{kamath2026icmlgoogle}.
 Finally, big tech is also behind the organisation of many workshops at the major conferences and many invited speakers are industry researchers.

-Related to the accumulation of corporate papers in scientific conferences and the penetration of big tech in AI research is the extraction of research talent from academia to industry.
+Another example of the prominence of big tech in AI research is the extraction of research talent from academia to industry.
 According to data from \citet{ahmed2023industry}, the number of PhD graduates from AI-related fields in US and Canadian universities that went to industry increased from 21~\% in 2004 to 70~\% in 2020.
-Regarding faculty, the number of professors who transitioned from academia to industry has increased eightfold since 2006 \citep{ahmed2023industry}.
+Regarding faculty, the number of professors who transitioned from academia to industry has increased eightfold since 2006.
 Joint faculty appointments between universities and the industry have also increased, and these trends are having consequences in terms of department culture shift, research directions, conflicts of interest and the quality of the mentorship students receive \citep{morrisett2019academiaindustry, whittaker2021capture}.

+A widely consolidated practice that illustrates the permeation of big tech into academia is the widespread adoption of their software by universities.
+Despite the existence of free and open-source software, researchers and workers are often required to non-consensually use email services, office software and data management tools (to name a few) from Google and Microsoft.
+Recently, these tools have been updated with AI-powered chatbots and functionality and many universities are uncritically adopting and integrating generative AI into their standard software and procedures \citep{guest2025aiacademia}.
+This renders researchers and workers more dependent on big tech software and makes them look less critically at the potential negative impacts.